How to Adapt SEO in a Zero-Click World

 So How Do You Adapt SEO to Zero Clicks?

 There are always opportunities to succeed in SEO.
-Here are three strategies to keep you mindful of searcher intent and how to deliver on it with great content.
+Here are three strategies to keep you mindful of searcher intent and how to deliver it with great content.
 This will increase visibility in a zero-click world.

 Strategy 1: Keyword Combinations